 o Eyeglasses mean lenses, frames, and other aids to vision prescribed by a physician skilled in diseases of the eye, an optometrist or an optician.
 Also includes optician fees for services.
 (See 42 CFR 440.120(d).)

-F. Diagnostic, Screening, Preventive and Rehabilitative Services
+F. Diagnostic, Screening, Preventive and Rehabilitative Services.--

-o Diagnostic services, except as otherwise provided in 42 CFR 440, include any medical procedures or supplies recommended by a physician or other licensed practitioner within the scope of his her practice under State law, in order to identify the existence, nature or extent of illness, injury, or other health deviation in a recipient.
+o Diagnostic services, except as otherwise provided in 42 CFR 440, include any medical procedures or supplies recommended by a physician or other licensed practitioner within the scope of his or her practice under State law, in order to identify the existence, nature or extent of illness, injury, or other health deviation in a recipient.
 (See 42 CFR 440.130(a).)

-o Screening services mean the use of standardized tests given under medical direction in the mass examination of a designated population to detect the existence of one or more particular diseases or health deviations or to identify for more definitive studies individuals suspected of having certain diseases.
+o Screening services mean the use of standardized tests given under medical direction in the mass examination of a designated population to detect the existence of one or more particular diseases or health deviations, or to identify for more definitive studies individuals suspected of having certain diseases.
 (See 42 CFR 440.130(b).)

-o Preventive services mean services provided by a physician or other licensed practitioner within the scope of his her practice under State law to:
+o Preventive services mean services provided by a physician or other licensed practitioner within the scope of his or her practice under State law to:

 - Prevent disease, disability, and other health conditions or their progression;